btronquo/RigCommander/README.md

 # RigCommander
-Mini webPage to control Rig systems (crypto mining) via API - remote reboot, monitoring...
+Mini Webpage to control Rig systems (crypto mining) via API - remote reboot, monitoring...

+### RigCommander is only for EWFB with ZEC wallet and Nanopool

 More infos soon....

-### Warning: this is an alpha release.. not yet for production!
+Powered by:

+* Basic HTML5 / PHP5.6
+* BOOTSTRAP
+* FONT-AWESOME
+* JQUERY